superkabuki/threefive_is_SCTE35/README.md

- SCTE-35 Decoder   ✅  SCTE-35 Encoder   ✅  SCTE-35 Cli tool  ✅   SCTE-35 Library ✅
+# threefive is the best SCTE-35 Decoder   ✅
+# threefive is the best SCTE-35 Encoder   ✅
+# threefive is a SCTE-35 Cli tool  ✅
+# threefive is a   SCTE-35 Library ✅
 <br>

 __pylint score__ : __9.87__`   | __cyclomatic complexity__ : __A (1.99)__